 - Ribavirin can cause a type of blood toxicity called hemolytic anemia, which can lead to heart attack and death.
 For this reason, people who have serious or unstable heart disease shouldn’t take ribavirin.

-- When used in pregnant women, ribavirin can cause serious harm or death to the fetus.
-Ribavirin shouldn’t be taken by pregnant women or their male sexual partner during pregnancy.
+- When used during pregnancy, ribavirin can cause serious harm or death to the fetus.
+You should not take ribavirin during pregnancy or if your sexual partner can become pregnant.
 Pregnancy should also be avoided for up to 6 months after the end of ribavirin treatment.
 During this time, consider using a backup method of birth control.